• Home

 What’s next?

-BKV just expanded in the Barnett through a $370 million acquisition from Bedrock Energy Partners, and the company is launching another carbon capture project next year as part of its “Barnett Zero” emissions effort.
+BKV just expanded in the Barnett through a $370 million acquisition of assets from Bedrock Energy Partners, and the company is launching another carbon capture project next year as part of its “Barnett Zero” emissions effort.

 But the real focus is on power and attracting a hyperscaler.
 The pitch is for “closed-loop, net-zero power” from the gas fields and pipelines to the power plants and carbon capture.

-“Not only do we have the power side, we can do the pipelines, we can do the gas, we can do the grid connection, we can do the whole thing soup-to-nuts in one company, and, by the way, we can decarbonize it with carbon capture,” Kalnin said.
+“Not only do we have the power side, we can do the pipelines, we can do the gas, we can do the grid connection, we can do the whole thing, soup to nuts, in one company, and, by the way, we can decarbonize it with carbon capture,” Kalnin said.

 “I can give somebody a fixed power price for 20 years because we can produce and sell the gas to ourselves and fix the gas price.
 Think about the ability to do that with a hyperscaler.”

 Rezvan agrees.
-But, if BKV hasn’t signed a major power deal in the next six months or so, investors may start to get antsy.
+But if BKV hasn’t signed a major power deal in the next six months or so, investors may start to get antsy.

 “There will be some pressure to deliver,” Rezvan said.
 “The question is, why would a mega-cap tech company partner with a small energy company?
 The answer is because they have power right now.
 It’s not a greenfield project that would take many years.
 They could literally turn around and deliver that power in short order.

 “This is a power-starved market.
-The ability to deliver on short notice is what gets them a deal I believe.”
+The ability to deliver on short notice is what gets them a deal, I believe.”

 About the Author